 Contraindications

-Caninsulin is not intended for the treatment of animals with severe acute diabetes presenting in a ketoacidotic state.
+Caninsulin is a medium duration insulin and is not intended for the treatment of animals with severe acute diabetes presenting in a ketoacidotic state.
 Caninsulin must not be administered by the intravenous route.

-Special warnings
+Special warnings for each target species